 - boost learning and memory

 - flush toxins from the brain

 What we eat plays a crucial part in our health.
 A computer science idiom states, "garbage in, garbage out (GIGO)."
 The idea indicates that flawed or nonsense input data produces flawed or nonsense output or "garbage."
 The same holds for our bodies.
-If we always put unhealthy things into our bodies, it stands to reason that the outcome will be health problems.
-One of the healthiest diets we can give ourselves is a plant-based diet.
+If we constantly put unhealthy things into our bodies, it stands to reason that the outcome will be health problems.
+As mentioned earlier, The Dietary Guidelines for Americans suggest that individuals should limit saturated fats & trans fats, added sugars, and sodium.
+One way to do that is to lean toward a plant-based diet.
 I am not suggesting that we should all become vegetarians or vegans.
 However, increasing our consumption of healthy plant-based foods results in tremendous health benefits.